vrtdev/sealed_class_generator/README.md

 ```

 Let your subclasses mixin the generated file.
-Let your sealed class mixin the generate mixin.
+Let your sealed class implement the generated mixin.

 ```dart
 @Sealed()